Learning Trends for 2022: Unified Learning Experiences

 The challenge here is to unify how you manage the learning experience regardless of whether it’s targeting career development or just-in-time learning.
 L&D teams need to be able to manage the resources, courses, skills, and campaigns across all these various contexts.
 Most likely, it’ll take an ecosystem of solutions to deliver the diversity you require and creating a unified learning experience may be more about your ability to connect the backend of these solutions than the front end.

 When it comes to learning tech, the LXP really does do what it says on the tin.
 According to our 2019 guide, ‘Creating a Learning Experience That Gets Real Results’, the key elements of an LXP include: content authoring, workflow learning, personalization, campaigns, and analytics.
 Fundamentally, these are also all key elements of a truly immersive and unified learning experience.

 This combination, an ecosystem of tools, allows for the learning experience to be engaging by making content easy to find, highly accessible, and relevant.
 An LXP can transform learning from an event-based, single-point-of-reference approach to an immersive environment where learning depth and retention are significantly increased.
 Online learning has become so hugely dependent on since the start of the pandemic and the LXP has enabled learning to fit more into the workflow, becoming an essential tool to getting work done rather than being regarded as an interruption.

-Discover more about learning in the workflow with Stream Learning Suite.
+Discover more about learning in the workflow with the Learning Pool Platform.